pedromsantos/ts-kata/src/16_ESAMarsRover/README.md

 1994-11-05T08:32:20.10Z
 ```

-Assume that ESA will never send invalid messages to the rover, nor will it send a message moving the rover outside the defined grid
+Assume that ESA will never send invalid messages to the rover, nor will it send a message moving the rover outside the
+defined grid.

 ## Output